hummingbird-dev/hummingbird-treeview/README.md

   checked or unchecked and all treeview functionality is completed.
-This comprises checking / unchecking parents, children, checking for doubles and disabled etc.
+This comprises checking / unchecking parents, children, checking for n-tuples and disabled etc.

 ```javascript